hayotensor/mesh-template/README.md

   - Orchestration tooling
   - Blue-green deployment standardizations
 - Etc.

 ---

 ## Contributing

 This is currently at the active development stage, and we welcome all contributions.
 Everything, from bug fixes and documentation improvements to entirely new features, is appreciated.

-If you want to contribute to this mesh template but don't know where to start, take a look at the unresolved [issues](https://github.com/hypertensor-blockchain/mesh/issues).
+If you want to contribute to this subnet template but don't know where to start, take a look at the unresolved [issues](https://github.com/hypertensor-blockchain/subnet-template/issues).

 Open a new issue or join [our chat room](https://discord.gg/bY7NUEweQp) in case you want to discuss new functionality or report a possible bug.
 Bug fixes are always welcome, but new features should be preferably discussed with maintainers beforehand.